Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Small, thin fonts are difficult to see and require greater contrast.
 * It's possible to have too much contrast, especially for large/bold text (note that the APCA version built into Chromium does not yet take this into account).

 Note that [the APCA isn't fully mature](https://yatil.net/blog/wcag-3-is-not-ready-yet) as of early 2022.
-Until version 3.0 of the WCAG is ready, pages that need to comply with the WCAG should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
+Until version 3.0 of the WCAG is ready, pages that are required to comply with the WCAG should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
 This site's dark-mode stylesheet is an example of a palette that conforms to both the WCAG&nbsp;2.2 AAA contrast requirements and APCA recommen&shy;dations.

-Yellow may have great contrast on dark backgrounds, but yellow and red can cause problems among [people who deal with overstimulation](https://www.tpgi.com/beyond-wcag-losing-spoons-online/); this includes [autistic people](https://www.experia.co.uk/blog/ultimate-guide-to-autism-friendly-colours/).
+Yellow may have great contrast on dark backgrounds, but yellow and red can cause problems among [people who deal with overstimulation](https://www.tpgi.com/beyond-wcag-losing-spoons-online/); this includes [people on the autism spectrum](https://www.experia.co.uk/blog/ultimate-guide-to-autism-friendly-colours/).

-If you want to use yellow and red, lighten them up so that their color feels muted.
+If you want to use yellow and red, de-saturate them so that their color feels muted.
 This site's dark theme uses pale, washed-out yellow and pink for maximum contrast with minimal harshness.

 Accounting for halation, overstimulation, and high-contrast needs is hard to do if you prioritize minute aesthetics before inclusivity.